Welcome

 Our Research

-In addition to teaching and providing patient care, the Westchester Medical Center neurocritical care faculty are prolific academicians, producing approximately 40 original research papers and multiple specialty medical meeting presentations each year.
+In addition to teaching and providing patient care, the Westchester Medical Center Neurocritical Care faculty are prolific academicians, producing approximately 40 original research papers and multiple specialty medical meeting presentations each year.
 We equally emphasize the generation of original research projects, as well as participation in national and international clinical trials funded by the National Institutes of Health, as well as industry.

 Our goal for our patients is to provide access to the latest treatment options under investigation for acute brain injury, and to help shape the future of emergency neurotherapeutics.